mbsa-tud/tsad_platform/README.md

 ### Load/configure models (1)

-There are **three** ways to load a configuration of models (These are not trained yet, it's only the configuration that gets loaded):
+You can load a wide selection of deep-learning, classic machine-learning and statistical time series anomaly detection models to the list of models (these are not trained yet, it's only the configuration that gets loaded).
+Once loaded, you can inspect the configuration of a model by selecting it in the list, right-clicking and selecting `Show Model Parameters`.
+This wil show all parameters of the selected model on the right side of the window (3).

+There are **three** ways to load a configuration of models:

+#### Method 1: Quick load models

-* Click `Quick Load all Models` to load a default configuration of all implemented models. **NOTE** For non-deep-learning models, the data is **not** split into subsequences by default.
-If you want to enable subsequences, configure the modely manually (see following option).
+Click `Quick Load all Models` to load a default configuration of all implemented models. **NOTE** For non-deep-learning models, the data is **not** split into subsequences by default.
+If you want to enable subsequences for such models, configure the models manually (see [Method 2: Manually configure models](#method-2-manually-configure-models)).

+#### Method 2: Manually configure models

-* Click `Add Models Manually` to configure models by hand.
+Click `Add Models Manually` to configure models by hand.
 This opens a **new window**, allowing you to select a model and configure its parameters:

 <img src="media/final_model_selection.png" alt="Modelselection popup window" title="Modelselection pupup window" width=600/>